 Gary Rycroft, chair of the Law Society’s digital-assets working group advises that we should all have a will and include provisions for digital assets to ensure that our wishes are carried out after death.
 It is important to make a digital directory that contains details of all of your online assets, social media accounts, logins and passwords, and keep it updated.

 Then of course there is the popular world of social media.
 Whilst this has not been a burning issue in estate planning as of yet; as younger generations start to look at planning for the future, it will become more relevant.
-I think I will leave “What happens to my Facebook account and other social media when I die?” for my next blog installment.
+I think I will leave “What happens to my Facebook account and other social media when I die?” for my next blog instalment.